 Frequently Asked Questions

-3. How do I apply?
-Applying for the free pass online is simple.
-All that is needed is a name, address, phone number and an email address.
-For individuals who do not have access to a smartphone, computer or printer, and/or do not have an email address to use when applying online, they can still apply for a pass by visiting a State Parks Pass Sales Office—click here for a list of locations—or by calling (800) 444-7275.
+3. How do I get a pass?
+Getting the free pass online is simple.
+All that is needed is a name, address, phone number and email address.
+For individuals who do not have access to a smartphone, computer or printer, and/or do not have an email address, they can still get a pass by visiting a State Parks Pass Sales Office—click here for a list of locations—or by calling (800) 444-7275.
 For detailed information on the program and the list of participating park units, please visit parks.ca.gov/AdventurePass.

 4. Where can I use the California State Park Adventure Pass?
-The California State Park Adventure Pass is accepted at the following19 state parks.
+The California State Park Adventure Pass is accepted at the following 54 state parks:

 - Calaveras Big Trees State Park (Arnold)